Cruise Blue Fiji

 After your early morning arrival in Fiji, the first part of the day is free.
 Our floating hotel for the next 7 nights, the Fiji Princess, is available for boarding at Port Denarau between 1:30 and 2:30 pm.
 The taxi ride from Nadi Airport into town is about 10 minutes, and from Nadi to Port Denarau is about 15 minutes.

-Travelers who join us for the flight and pre-night hotel package have this morning free to enjoy a preview of Fijian paradise from our 5-star beach resort.
+Travelers who join us for the Optional Flight & Pre-night Hotel Package have this morning free to enjoy a preview of Fijian paradise from our 5-star beach resort.
 Have a leisurely breakfast, stroll the beach, or relax by the pool before a short transfer to the ship in the early afternoon.